 Need some inspiration for your New Year’s resolutions?
-These ideas will help you make 2024 your best year yet.
+These ideas will help you make 2026 your best year yet.

-Try a different New Year’s resolution in 2024
+Try different New Year’s resolutions in 2026

+While it’s always fun to plan your New Year’s Eve party, creating resolutions might feel more daunting.
 Too many people use their New Year’s resolutions as a way to punish themselves or beat themselves up for not being good enough, but that’s not a good way to inspire yourself to change, says Traci Stein, PhD, a psychologist and adjunct professor at Teachers College, Columbia University.
 “Instead, make resolutions based on self-compassion,” she says.
 “Commit to these kinds of resolutions, and you will find you are healthier, more balanced and ultimately more satisfied with the result.”

-To help you become happier and healthier in 2024, we rounded up some of the best New Year’s resolution ideas that you won’t just want to keep but that you’ll actually be able to keep.
-Good luck, and happy 2024!
+To help you become happier and healthier in 2026, we rounded up some of the best New Year’s resolution ideas that you won’t just want to keep but that you’ll actually be able to keep.
+Good luck, and happy 2026!

 Get Reader’s Digest’s Read Up newsletter for holidays, humor, cleaning, travel, tech and fun facts all week long.